 Hover to see how factors connect to Foundational Reading Skills.
 Then click connected factors to explore strategies related to multiple factors.

-Foundational Reading Skills, including phonics and decoding, refer to skills needed for effective reading comprehension.
+Foundational Reading Skills, including phonics and Decoding, refer to skills needed for effective reading comprehension.
 Adult readers who struggle with Foundational Reading Skills may have difficulty understanding texts and complex language.
 These skills are essential for individuals to successfully find career pathways, develop new skills, and navigate public and social systems.

 There are several component skills that contribute to understanding language at the word level.